InsightSoftwareConsortium/ITKTotalVariation/README.rst

 - [x] Add support for CMake to proxTV.
 Open PR: <https://github.com/albarji/proxTV/pull/38>
       And the branch in my fork: <https://github.com/phcerdan/proxTV/tree/cmake_support>
-- [ ] Handle the external project.
-Choose between add_subdirectory, or ExternalProject_Add.
-Ask ITK.
+- [x] Uses CMake FetchContent to download the third party proxTV.
-- [ ] Do the actual wrapping with ITK classes.
+- [x] Do the actual wrapping with ITK classes.
-- [ ] Profit and use TV methods in C++ with ITK.
+- [x] Profit and use TV methods in C++ with ITK.